TaoRuijie/Speaker-Recognition-Demo/readme.md

 ### Output:

-  The score is the speaker verification score between two utterance, the score is higher, the utterance tends to come from the same speaker (The highest is 0.0)
+  The score is the speaker verification score between two utterances, the score is higher, the utterance tends to come from the same speaker (The highest is 0.0)

 ## Other issue:

-- Is there any requirement for the wav file ?
+1. Is there any requirement for the wav file ?
--

 No, any sampling rate, single/dual channel is fine.

-- Requirement
+2. Requirement
--

 Pytorch, soundfile package

-- Threshold setting
+3. Threshold setting
--

 It depend on the dataset.
 Just for suggestion: usually the score between 0 to -1.0 can be viewed as the same speaker, score small than -1.0 can be viewed as different speaker.

-- Reference
+4. Reference
--

 Please check their paper for more details:

 	```